hasanirtiza/Pedestron/README.md

 ### Installation
-We refer to the installation and list of dependencies of MMdetection to the official [installation](https://github.com/open-mmlab/mmdetection/blob/master/docs/INSTALL.md) file.
+We refer to the installation and list of dependencies [installation](https://github.com/hasanirtiza/Pedestron/blob/master/INSTALL.md) file.
-Clone this repo and follow [installation](https://github.com/open-mmlab/mmdetection/blob/master/docs/INSTALL.md) of mmdetection.
+Clone this repo and follow [installation](https://github.com/hasanirtiza/Pedestron/blob/master/INSTALL.md) of mmdetection.

 ### List of detectors